Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - No nonprofit discount

-- Templates look dated — like, noticeably
+- Templates look dated — noticeably

-- Automation less sophisticated than most competitors
+- Automation is less sophisticated than most competitors

 - Mid-tier pricing is hard to justify versus MailerLite